FlowingCode/ExtendedLoginAddon/README.md

 ### Using the LoginLayout

-The LoginLayout is like a regular RouterLayout that can be extended and then used in your views that you would like to have the same layout as the LoginOverlay.
-All the content will be inside the vaadin-login-form-wrapper.
-It also provides the same replace methods as the ExtendedLoginOverlay
+The `LoginLayout` is like a regular `RouterLayout` that can be extended and then used in your views that you would like to have the same layout as the `LoginOverlay`.
+All the content will be inside the `vaadin-login-form-wrapper`.
+It also provides the same replace methods as the `ExtendedLoginOverlay`

 ## Special configuration when using Spring